+The Sedan (except DX with manual transmission) and DX Hatchback with automatic transmission are equipped with power steering.
 The power steering on your car provides easy handling while parking and maneuvering in traffic, without loss of road "feel" at highway speeds.
 An engine-driven hydraulic pump provides full power assist at low speeds and decreasing assist as the car goes faster.

-CAUTION: If the power steering system should fail, or if the engine should stall, the car can still be steered.
+If the power steering system should fail, or if the engine should stall, the car can still be steered.
 However, much greater effort will be required, particularly in sharp turns at low speed.

-NOTE: You may feel a slight clunk or knock when turning the wheel with the engine off.
+You may feel a slight clunk or knock when turning the wheel with the engine off.
 This is a normal condition due to the design of the system.